Which CompTIA certification should you take first?

 | PenTest+ | Intermediate | PT0-003 | 750 / 900 | Penetration tester, ethical hacker |

-CompTIA is vendor-neutral and ideal for generalists starting out — certs are widely recognised and don't expire (with CE continuing education).
+CompTIA is vendor-neutral and ideal for generalists starting out — certs are widely recognized and don't expire (with CE continuing education).
 Best for IT support, entry cybersecurity, and broad IT roles.

 (ISC)² (CISSP) is the gold standard for senior security professionals — requires 5 years of security experience, extremely comprehensive, and commands the highest salaries in cybersecurity.
 Not appropriate as a starting point.

 For most people entering IT: start with CompTIA.
-Add Cisco or (ISC)² credentials later as your career specialises.
+Add Cisco or (ISC)² credentials later as your career specializes.

 Frequently Asked Questions